jsiegenthaler/homebridge-samsungtvht/README.md

 * Volume Up
 * Volume Down (triple-press for Mute)

+All remote control buttons are fully configurable and can send any [key code](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Key-Codes).

 ## Accessory Supported Functions
 ### Power
 You can turn the device power on via HDMI-CEC, and off via remote control commands.
 Current power state is detected by pinging the device.
+See the [Power Control](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Power-Control) wiki page for full details.

 ### Inputs
 You can configure up to 20 inputs in the plugin config.
-The inputs can send any key code.
+The inputs can send any key code (see the [Key Codes](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Key-Codes) wiki page).
 Note that the plugin cannot currently read the current TV or HT source, it can only send the key codes.

 ### View TV Settings
 The Accessory settings icon command **View TV Settings** will open the TV or Home Theater's menu.